A BRIEF HISTORY OF BOOTS AND SHOES

 In the early 17th century it was fashionable for men to wear boots.
-However in the 17th century both men and women wore shoes with heels and in the late 17th century some people began to wear shoes with buckles.
+However in the late 17th century some people began to wear shoes with buckles.

 In the 18th century there were many different styles of shoes.
 Rich people had buckles made of silver!
 Furthermore in the 17th century and 18th century wealthy women wore shoes of satin or silk.
 Often they were embroidered.
 Outdoors people wore overshoes like sandals of wood or leather over their shoes to protect them.

 19th Century Boots and Shoes

 In the early 19th century shoes were made with a right foot and a left foot instead of being interchangeable.
 Men very often wore boots in the 19th century and it became acceptable for women to wear them too.
 However at the end of the century it became fashionable for women to wear shoes again.
 In the 19th century shoes had laces rather than buckles.
 In the early 19th century a new type of boot was named after the Duke of Wellington.
 At first they were made of leather but from the 1850s they were made of rubber.

 In the 19th century boots and shoes were mass-produced for the first time and they were cheaper.
 However in the 19th century boots and shoes were still a luxury and some poor parents could not afford to buy them for their children.
 In many towns at the end of the 19th century a charity called the Boot Fund was founded to help provide boots and shoes for poor children.
 Nevertheless as late as the 1920s children played in the streets of British towns barefoot because they couldn't afford shoes.